vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

     # Return shout_words
     return shout_words

-# Call shout with the strings 'help' and 'fire' and assign the result to yell1 and yell2
+# Call shout with the strings 'congratulations' and 'you' and assign the result to yell1 and yell2
-yell1, yell2 = shout_all('help', 'fire')
+yell1, yell2 = shout_all('congratulations', 'you')

 # Print the values of yell1 and yell2
 print(yell1)